SlybootsStudio/iqrpg.guide/market/tokenstore.md

 # Token Store

+> Patch 10 made changes to the token store and dungeoneering tokens.
+The 6th Rune slot was added, which created renewed demand for Runic Leather, the price of which was drastically reduced in the token store.
+Acquisition of boss tokens was also changed to be more favorable to help support this change.
+>
+> As of 1/26/2021, the Runic Leather cost should be considered unstable, as the patch was just released on this day and the market remains unsettled.

 ## Walkthrough

 <iframe width="840" height="472" src="https://www.youtube.com/embed/JvlgmSEKuYQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> This video is currently outdated and will be re-recorded.

 ## Boss Tokens